ADITHYAN-V/PRACTICE/README.md

-# PRACTICE
+# PYTHON PRACTICE
-The place where I add all the stuff I practice
+The place where I add all the stuff I practice python stuff